-Secondary, they use open cell neoprene to seal ankle.
-Open cell neoprene is neoprene without a protective inner shell.
+Second, they use open-cell neoprene to seal the ankle.
+Open-cell neoprene is neoprene without a protective inner shell.
 It really sticks to the skin and greatly slows water intrusion.
-This can make the sock difficult to put on, I suggest folding down the ankle portion, slide in your foot then fold it back up.
+This can make the sock difficult to put on, I suggest folding down the ankle portion, sliding your foot in then folding it back up.

-The downside, open cell is easy to damage, which is why it is a bad idea to buy socks fully made from open cell.
+Another downside, open cell is easy to damage, which is why it is a bad idea to buy socks fully made from open-cell.
 It works well as an ankle seal.

-They come in a range of thicknesses, 3.5mm, 5mm and 7mm.
-I personally will go for the 5 or 7mm for kayak fishing.
+They come in a range of thicknesses, 3.5mm, 5mm, and 7mm.
+I personally will go for the 5 or 7mm for winter kayak fishing.